 - Reading Resources For Creating Lifelong Readers, Not Just Students Who Read

 - Novel Study Activities For Any Novel

-Are you interested in learning more about reading engagement and how to make reading fun in the middle school classroom?
-I have created an online course all about this topic.
-Teachers can learn about this important topic right from the comfort of their couch.
-Click here to learn more.
+- Lit Launch Professional Development Workshop – Are you interested in learning more about reading engagement and how to make reading fun in the middle school classroom?
+I have created an online course about this topic.
+Teachers can learn about this important topic right from the comfort of their couches.
+Learn more about this resource here.